VAWA (Violence Against Women Act)

 - You must live in the United States.

-- You must have lived in the United States with the U.S. Citizen or Lawful Permanent Resident abuser.
+- You must have lived in the United States with a U.S. Citizen or Lawful Permanent Resident abuser.

 - You must have suffered battery/extreme cruelty by the U.S. Citizen or Lawful Permanent Resident.